obsidianmd/obsidian-help/en/Obsidian/iOS app.md

 ## Where are my vaults stored?

-If you choose to store your vault in iCloud, then it is stored in a container in your iCloud Drive account, under an app folder named "Obsidian", which should have an icon of our logo.
+If you choose, you can store your vaults in iCloud Drive.
+These vaults can be found in your iCloud Drive folder, under an app container named "Obsidian" that shows the Obsidian logo.

-If you chose not to use iCloud, then your vault will be stored in the sandboxed file system of the Obsidian app.
-As of v0.0.14 the local vault is now accessible from any other apps that supports picking a folder form the file system.
+If you choose not to use iCloud for a vault, then it will be stored in the sandboxed file system of the Obsidian app.
+As of v0.0.14, the local vault is accessible from any other apps that support picking a folder from the file system.
 As such, apps like Working Copy can be used to sync with Obsidian's local vaults.

-Currently Obsidian does not directly support third party sync providers that exposes a virtual file system through FileProvider yet.
+Currently Obsidian does not support third party sync providers that expose a virtual file system through FileProvider.
 We will be attempting this in the future as an improvement.

 ## Sync